On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Text Classification

 This qualitative analysis confirms our hypothesis that TextFooler examples cover a larger portion of the space that the DeepWordBug examples never reach.
 This is the reason why DeepWordBug offers only limited improvement against realistic attacks.

-\paragraph{Clustering analysis of the adversarial examples}
+\paragraph{\textit{Clustering analysis of the adversarial examples}}

-To complement our analysis, we present in Table \ref{tab-text-cluster2} the intra-cluster score of the adversarial examples generated by DeepWordBug and TextFooler.
-A higher intra-cluster score indicates that the cluster is more spread over the latent space.
-This quantitative analysis confirms that adversarial examples generated by TextFooler cover more the latent space.
-For instance, on the Rotten Tomatoes dataset, the TextFooler adversarial examples produced from positive original examples have an intra-cluster score 71.7\% higher than the DeepWordBug adversarial examples produced from the same original examples.
+To complement our analysis, we present in Table \ref{tab-text-cluster2} the intra-cluster dispersion score of the adversarial examples generated by DeepWordBug and TextFooler before applying the dimension reduction with t-SNE.
+A higher intra-cluster dispersion score indicates that the cluster is more spread over the latent space.
+This quantitative analysis confirms that adversarial examples generated by TextFooler cover more of the latent space.
+For instance, on the Rotten Tomatoes dataset, the TextFooler adversarial examples produced from positive original examples have an intra-cluster dispersion score 71.7\% higher than the DeepWordBug adversarial examples produced from the same original examples.